Clinical Results

 • In two phase 3 studies, ZYNTEGLO was studied in 41 patients

-• All studies of ZYNTEGLO were open label, meaning that study participants and their doctors knew they were receiving ZYNTEGLO
+• All studies of ZYNTEGLO were open label, meaning that study participants and their donors knew they were receiving ZYNTEGLO

 • Each study ran for an initial 24-month period to assess transfusion independence